 - 1,200 acres of coastal habitat.

 Understanding and tracking animal movements are crucial components for conserving habitats that are essential to species survival.
 The program requires alignment with state-identified priorities to conserve or restore habitat and measurable contributions to the sustainability of local and regional big-game populations.
-Through this partnership, nine grants were awarded totaling $2.1 million, leveraging $8.6 million in matching funds from grantees and generating a total conservation impact of $10.7 million in 2019.
+Through this partnership, grants were awarded totaling $3.1 million, leveraging $20.3 million in matching funds and generating a total conservation impact of $23.4 million in 2020.
 Over the next 10 years, the program seeks to grant more than $56 million across three major conservation strategies to:

 - Improve management and restoration of sagebrush rangelands to benefit sagebrush-obligate and other associated species.

 - Secure important ungulate migrations across the landscape with specific focus on transportation conflicts, winter range and stopover sites.